 I can’t make any personal recommendations on these, because subscription kits just aren’t my style…

 - I don’t like to own a lot of stuff so don’t want new things shipped to me monthly,

-- I would rather search for activity ideas online than have one handed to me once a month, and
+- I would rather search for my own activity ideas online than have one handed to me, and

 - some of these kits seem to create a lot of waste (such as companies that send you a new pair of scissors in each kit so that the kits are totally self-contained… handy if you’re taking the kit on a trip, but what do you do with all those scissors?)